Preferred options FAQs

 What will you do with people's comments and what happens next?

 We will consider all comments we receive.
 We will publish details of how we have taken them into account.
 The next steps will depend on the results of the consultation.
 If no changes, or only minor changes are required, they will be incorporated into a 'Submission Version' of the plan.
 If major changes are required, or new sites submitted and selected, we are likely to consult on these.

 Yes, previous rounds of consultation on housing and employment sites have been carried out.

-We published an Issues and Options paper in 2007, which asked a series of questions about possible policies and sites and a further 'Alternative Sites' document in 2008, which presented additional sites submitted as part of the earlier consultation.
+We published an Issues and Options paper in 2007.
+This asked a series of questions about possible policies and sites.
+A further 'Alternative Sites' document was published in 2008.
+This presented additional sites submitted as part of the earlier consultation.

 In Spring 2013, we consulted on 'Housing: Preferred Sites and Policies'.
 This consultation proposed the development of 2,792 houses up until 2025.
 Responses and alternative suggestions from this consultation have been incorporated into this consultation document.